reekKiE/CompleteSuicideManual-En/English/chapter_1.md

 ### Cocktail: speedball

-Mixing it with other anesthetics will create a synergistic effect and be more lethal, such as sleeping pills.
+Mixing it with other recreational drugs will create a synergistic effect and be more lethal, such as sleeping pills.
 It is generally believed that if you mix drugs that inhibit the central nervous system, it will be more likely to cause death.
-However, in the world of anesthetics, the inhibitory series of cocaine and The stimulating series of heroin, commonly known as "fast balls", are particularly dangerous when mixed and inhaled or injected.
+However, in the world of recreational drugs, the inhibitory series of cocaine and The stimulating series of heroin, commonly known as "fast balls", are particularly dangerous when mixed and inhaled or injected.
 The use of this type of mixture will cause a cross between stimulating and inhibiting effects on the central nervous system.
 The heart will beat violently and then suddenly feel like it is about to stop.
 This phenomenon occurs repeatedly within a few seconds.
 The cause of death was cardiac arrest, a perfect cocktail for suicide.
 In addition, the stimulant series of stimulants and codeine, a mixture of stimulants and LSD, are said to be quite stimulating.

 ### Hallucinogen: LSD